 Allow me to give you several truly helpful behaviors that are truly not too hard to help you through the unfair cajolery of certain substances and behaviors:

 Yes, secular AA-rejectors, these are helpful to you:

 - Be aware of those things that are potentially tempting to you and deliberately create options.
 Know when you will be in the presence of things/people/behaviors that entice you to distraction and make a plan for getting through the moment.

 - Or simpler, avoid those places.

 Remove yourself from places where temptation lives.
 You are a powerful being with the ability to make choices and you deserve to create healthy places and spaces for yourself.

 - Be as truly honest with yourself and others about those things that are problematic for you.
 This honesty sets the stages for personal interventions and empowerment in the face of strong urges.
 Because you can become stronger and stronger in the struggle each time you find your way to a healthier decision.

-- In down time, create scenarios and scenes in your mind where you address the temptation and succeed in making other choices that are healthier and more full of integrity.
+- Practice making good, healthy choices.
+In down time, create scenarios and scenes in your mind where you address the temptation and succeed in making other choices that are healthier and more full of integrity.

 This is simply self-empowerment.